 3,000 square foot studio attached to Mid-South Ceramic Supply:

-2,000 sf is fully equipped with 17 wheels, slabroller, extruder, 5 large electric kilns, adequate shelving, all tools and small equipment needed by clay artists for both wheel and handbuilding.
-1,000 sf is classroom setting with seating for 50 with tables or 70 without tables.
+2,000 square feet are fully equipped with 22 wheels, slabrollers, extruder, 6 large electric kilns, shelving, all tools and small equipment needed by clay artists for both wheel and handbuilding.
+As well as a 1000 square foot classroom with seating for 50 with tables or 70 without tables.
 These studios can be opened as one or divided.

 The Artist Co-op & Galleries –

-10,000 square foot building that is separated from the studio by a courtyard with tables, large deck, 2 gas kilns and a beautiful waterfall filled with Koi.
-Not only filled with 25 private studio spaces for artists and three large galleries, there is an event room with kitchen.
-We would be able to provide gallery display, adequate pottery exchange area, and plenty of space to provide food for Friday reception, morning coffee, snacks and lunches both days.
+10,000 square foot building that is separated from the studio by a courtyard with tables, large deck, 2 gas kilns and a beautiful waterfall filled with Koi Fish.
+Not only filled with 25 private studio spaces for artists and three large galleries, there is also an event room with kitchen.
+This facility is able to provide gallery display, pottery exchange area, and plenty of space to for food for Friday reception, morning coffee, snacks and lunches both days.

 Mid-South Ceramic Supply –

 Will provide all supplies, tools and equipment each presenter will need for their workshop.
 There is also clean warehouse space for additional vendor presentation area.